Gerry Peirce: Watercolor

 His primary medium remained dry-point etching until a sketching trip with Stevens.
-Pierce reminisced in an article: “One Day I was looking at a scene Stan was doing and wondered why he ad picked out that particular spot.
+Peirce reminisced in an article: “One Day I was looking at a scene Stan was doing and wondered why he ad picked out that particular spot.
 Why paint that I asked.
 His reply, “Because it has such a beautiful color.” jolted me right out of everything I'd been doing for the past twelve years.
 I realized that I was no longer seeing a landscape with its colors, but in terms of the black and white of etchings.
 I saw that even my etchings were becoming flat no longer suggesting the color of things.”
-Pierce picked up a brush and watercolors and began capturing his surroundings in layers of color.
+Peirce picked up a brush and watercolors and began capturing his surroundings in layers of color.

 Gerry Peirce School of Art

 Following World War II an interest in fine art and the enthusiasm surrounding Peirce’s work and classes he began teaching came to an apex.
 In 1949 the Tucson Watercolor Guild was organized at the home of Margaret Sanger with a mission foster, promote and encourage creative artistic activates in the Southwest.
-The guild built school and community studio and Pierce the primary instructor.
+The guild built school and community studio and Peirce the primary instructor.

 The 5 acre tract of land at the corner of Swan and 22nd Street was donated by future Arizona governor Sam Goddard; architect Emerson Scholer contributed his service.
 Painter L.B.
 Curtis designed the landscape, and Leionne Salter of the Arizona Studio developed the interior design.
-The labor was provided mostly by Pierce’s students.
+The labor was provided mostly by Peirce’s students.

 Legacy

 A generation of Tucson artists passed through the doors of the school.
 Peirce continued to prolifically produce both his extraordinary etchings and watercolors.

-Pierce authored the book “Painting in the Southwest Landscape in Watercolor” and was awarded an honorary doctor of philosophy in arts from St. Andrews University College of London.
+Peirce authored the book “Painting in the Southwest Landscape in Watercolor” and was awarded an honorary doctor of philosophy in arts from St. Andrews University College of London.
 Peirce died in Tucson at the age of 68.
 For over thirty years his work help shape national views of the region and desert and his though his establishment of meaningful cultural institutions influenced the cultural milieu of the city helping to make it artistic center of Arizona.